BDNYC/sedkit/source/sed.rst

 SED
 ===

-An SED can be constructed by importing and initializing an ``SED`` object.
+An SED (spectral energy distribution) can be constructed by importing and initializing an :py:class:`~sed.SED` object.

 .. code:: python